Finance and Bursaries

 Please note that this is an estimated figure and may be lower or higher depending on each individual's spending habits.

-Every year The Study China Programme allocates a limited number of widening participation bursaries.
+Every year The Study China Programme allocates a limited number of bursaries.

 Due to the nature of widening participation bursary, postgraduate applicants are not eligible to apply.